“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 ***This Certification Specialty is available ONLY to those who are currently Certified as a Grief Counselor in the American Academy of Grief Counseling.***

-For information on becoming a certified Grief Counseling, please visit our program page here: Click Here
+For information on becoming a Certified Grief Counselor, please visit our program page here: Click Here

 The American Academy of Grief Counseling offers comprehensive, quality, Certification and Fellowship programs for qualified professionals including, physicians, nurses, counselors, social workers, funeral directors, clergy and other professional providers practicing in all specialties of Grief Counseling.